SlateFoundation/opened.js/SIGNED-SERVER-REQUEST.md

 ### Using the signed server request to associate user the the school

 Optionally, you can associate the authenticated user with the particular school using school's [NCES_ID](http://nces.ed.gov/globallocator/).
-You can do that by providing school's NCES_ID as a parameter in the signed server requiest's envelop:
+You can do that by providing school's NCES_ID as a parameter in the signed server requiest's envelope:

 ```ruby